rdebusscher/microstream-spring-boot-patterns/README.md

 See directory _foundation-customizer_

-The new version of the integration has implemented the following steps so that you can directly use a _StorageMaager_ based Spring bean. (and as the developer keep full control of customizations and initializations)
+The new version of the integration has implemented the following steps so that you can directly use a _StorageManager_ based Spring bean. (and as the developer keep full control of customizations and initializations)

 - Build `EmbeddedStorageFoundation` from the Configuration values
 - Allow customizations by the developer `EmbeddedStorageFoundation` using `EmbeddedStorageFoundationCustomizer`